Table of Contents

 After completing your education in game design, you can work as a game artist, game designer, game developer etc.

 Popular Jobs For Those Who Study Game Design in Malaysia to Look Into

 According to Payscale, a fresh graduate game designer’s average monthly salary is RM 1,167, accumulating to an average annual pay of RM 35,000.

 However, Glassdoor states that the median pay for a game designer graduate in Malaysia is even higher.
 They can an estimated total pay of RM 7,000 per month.
 Moreover, the average salary is RM 3,000 per month with an estimated additional pay of RM 4,000 per month, that includes a cash bonus, commission, tips and profit sharing.

 If you want to study Game Design in Malaysia, a quick browse on JobStreet, can show some listed game designer jobs for you to venture into:

 - Game Designer

-For more details about Game Design courses, feel free to reach out to us on WhatsApp or message us on our social media.
+For more details about available courses to study Game Design in Malaysia, feel free to reach out to us on WhatsApp or message us on our social media.